gatlin/AFSBylaws/bylaws.md

 ### 7.0 Indemnification

 AFS shall indemnify an officer or director of AFS against reasonable expenses incurred by the director in connection with any proceeding in which the director is named as a defendant or respondent because he or she is, or was, a director of AFS, subject to the limitations in the Articles of Incorporation and these Bylaws.

 ### 7.1 Conditions

-shall have no obligation to indemnify an officer or director if the director is found liable for: a) a breach of the director’s duty of loyalty to AFS; b) an act of omission not in good faith that constitutes a breach of duty of the director to AFS; c) an act or omission that involves intentional miscondunct or an intentional violation of the law; d) a transaction from which the director received an improper benefit, whether or not the benefit resulted from an
+AFS shall have no obligation to indemnify an officer or director if the director is found liable for: a) a breach of the director’s duty of loyalty to AFS; b) an act of omission not in good faith that constitutes a breach of duty of the director to AFS; c) an act or omission that involves intentional miscondunct or an intentional violation of the law; d) a transaction from which the director received an improper benefit, whether or not the benefit resulted from an